Erath County is named for George Bernard Erath, who was an early surveyor and a soldier at the Battle of San Jacinto.

 Contractor: Vernon Gun.

 Description: The building faces northwest and is a one story buff colored brick and concrete structure.
-The building is located in the center of the city.
-The center section along the front, projects with the recessed entrance on the south side The windows are vertical and a brown colored band runs along the flat roof line.
-The building is named as the Donald R Jones Justice Center.
+The building is located in the center of Stephenville on the north side of the courthouse.
+The center section along the front, projects with the recessed entrance on the south side.
+The windows are vertical and a brown colored band runs along the flat roof line.
+The building houses the State District Court and County Justice Court.
+The building is named as the Donald R Tones Justice Center.

 Photos taken 2006 and 2014